Fires on Another Person’s Property

 - Failure to have / maintain fire exits

 - Failure to have / maintain extinguishers or sprinklers

 - Failure to have / maintain smoke detectors

 - Failure to quarantine flammable substances

 All of these forms of negligence could mean serious injury in the event of a fire.
-If a property owner in Massachusetts failed to take action to prevent fires or fire-related injury on his or her property, then that property owner may be held accountable.
+If a property owner failed to take action to prevent fires or fire-related injury on his or her property, then that property owner may be held accountable.

-Contact a Personal Injury Attorney in Massachusetts
+Contact a Personal Injury Attorney in Boston

 If you have sustained physical injuries or emotional harm from a fire accident on someone else’s property, that person might owe you financial compensation.
 The personal injury attorneys of Crowe & Mulvey, LLP, can help you determine the best course of action to take in your particular situation.